terrancehah/whole-ios/docs/app-flow.md

 - **Onboarding Data Saving**
   - User profile and preferences are saved to Supabase using `insertUserProfile` and `insertUserPreferences` for new users.
 All IDs are passed as `UUID`.
+  - If the user is not authenticated, onboarding will first create a Supabase Auth account using a randomly generated email and password.
   - Robust error handling ensures onboarding only completes if both inserts succeed.
   - All onboarding data is stored in the `users` and `userpreferences` tables, following the backend schema and using UUIDs for all identifiers.